djndl1/DIP-CV/Gonzales Part 3.md

 _fixed-length code_ and _variable-length code_ (analyzed through the histogram)

-A natural binary encoding assigns the same number of bits to both the msot and least probable values, resulting in coding redundancy.
+A natural binary encoding assigns the same number of bits to both the most and least probable values, resulting in coding redundancy.

 ####Spatial and Temporal Redundancy